paulsabou/ex_chroma_db/README.md

 # ExChromaDB client

+Chroma DB exposes an HTTP REST API.
+The `ex_chroma_db` library provides a convenient wrapper and some caches that simplifies working with the API.

 ## Installation

 The package can be installed by adding `ex_chroma_db` to your list of dependencies in `mix.exs`: